The Ultimate Guide To Joining A Startup

 • If so, it’s a great sign.
 Keep going.
 If not, it’s a red flag, and should make you reevaluate.

 Finally, in evaluating founding teams, it’s important to pay attention to the dynamic on the leadership team.
-Alignment of cofounders is critical.
-Infighting between cofounders is one of the leading causes of death for startups, and one that can often be predicted from the outside.
+Cofounder alignment is critical.
+Infighting between cofounders is one of the leading causes of death for startups.
+You may be able to predict that from the outside.

-If the founder is solo, it’s important to remember that single founders can work (Jeff Bezos, Amazon), but it’s almost always better to have two to three cofounders who are each really strong with complementary skill sets.
+Solo founders can work (e.g. Jeff Bezos).
+But it’s almost always better to have two or three strong cofounders with complementary skill sets.

 • Ask about the other cofounder(s).